 Your submission is first evaluated by an IRB analyst (exempt or expedited studies) or IRB administrator (full board studies) for completeness and clarity.
 The analyst or IRB administrator will contact you with an initial correspondence and may request preliminary submission edits.
 For research submissions meeting one of the exempt categories, an IRB analyst will either issue an approval or ask for final edits to your submission materials.
 The IRB analyst will inform you of these final requested edits and work with you to resolve them.

 The time for completion varies with complexity of outstanding issues and responsiveness of the research team.

-For Full Board studies, the IRB Administrator will advise you when the study is scheduled for full board review.
-The ability to schedule a study for Full Board review is related to the pre-review response time, time on the IRB's agenda, and expertise that may be required for the review.
-Once a study is reviewed by the Full Board, the IRB Administrator will communicate any changes requested by the IRB and will work with you to resolve any issues.
+For studies that require a review by the full IRB, the IRB administrator will advise you when the study is scheduled for full board review.
+The ability to schedule a study for review by the full board is related to the pre-review response time, time on the IRB's agenda, and expertise that may be required for the review.
+Once a study is reviewed by the full board, the IRB administrator will communicate any changes requested by the IRB and will work with you to resolve any issues.

 An approval letter and stamped versions of any materials that will be viewed by subjects or the public (consent forms, flyers, surveys, etc.) will be sent to you via email.
 You must receive an exemption determination or IRB approval letter before you begin any human subjects research activities.

 Additional Considerations for IRB Approval

 - “Greater than minimal risk” studies (Full Board) will be assigned to a full board meeting.
 Dates for full board meetings can be found on the IRB Meeting Dates page.